VAMP ALUMNI SPOTLIGHT: DANIELLE BATTAGLIA

 I’m Megan, I work as a freelance makeup artist and was born and raised here in Florida.
 I’ve been an artist since I could hold a pencil and creating art is my favorite hobby.
 When I’m not doing makeup, I enjoy painting, photography, playing guitar, and playing with my dogs.
 I’m also a proud member of the LGBTQ+ and autism community!
 My Instagram and Facebook is @makeupbymuamegan and my website is makeupbymuamegan.com

-What programs did you take and when did you graduate VAMP?
+What programs did you take at VAMP and when did you graduate?

 I graduated from the Beauty Professional Makeup Artistry program in November of 2019, and the Modern Effects Makeup Artistry program in August of 2020.